SynteLang/SynteLang/README.md

 	out dac

 By design only the first 4 seconds of any wav file will be loaded.
 Two reasons for this are fast-loading times and to encourage creativity.
-You can manually edit any wav file in a free program such as Audacity to ensure the part you want to play if within the first 4 seconds, ideally starting at the beginning of the sample.
+You can manually edit any wav file in a free program such as Audacity to ensure the part you want to play is within the first 4 seconds, ideally starting at the beginning of the sample.
 Samples less then 4 seconds long are fine.

 Later on, the intention is to provide more flexibility in synchronising other necklaces to wav files using `len<wavname>` signals.
 There is still plenty to be done in testing and possibly reworking parts of sample playback. ◊